Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

   - a rendered longitude/latitude grid used for the additional `CAR`/`CEA` surface-map sampling checks

-### Direct Java/Python metadata comparison
+## Direct Java/Python metadata comparison

-The Astropy-based validator described above is intentionally an independent Python model of the relevant JHV WCS and sampling logic.
-That independence is useful for validation, but it also means that a pure Astropy agreement result does not by itself prove that the Java metadata path is interpreting FITS headers in the same way as the validator.
+The Python validator described above is intentionally independent of the Java metadata code.
+Astropy agreement alone does not prove that Java interprets the FITS headers in the same way as the Python model.

-To check that point directly, the work reported in this note also includes a small Java-side metadata dumper:
+To check that point, this note also uses a small Java-side metadata dumper:

 - `extra/test/JHVMetadataDump.java`